gammapy/fermi-hero/docs/software/index.rst

 Software
 ========

+.. warning:: Please **do not** download large files during the tutorial or the WIFI network will overload.
+   We will distribute the software and data you need via USB sticks.

 To participate in the tutorial you should bring a Mac or Linux laptop.

 This page describes how to install the software we need for the tutorial and how to check that it works properly.